 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Cy Twombly was born on April 25, 1928, in Lexington, Virginia.
-From 1948 to 1951 he studied at the School of the Museum of Fine Arts in Boston, Washington and Lee University in Lexington, and the Art Students League in New York, where he met Robert Rauschenberg.
+From 1948 to 1951 he studied at the School of the Museum of Fine Arts in Boston, Lee University in Lexington, and the Art Students League in New York, where he met Robert Rauschenberg.
 At Rauschenberg’s encouragement, he attended Black Mountain College, near Asheville, North Carolina, in 1951 and 1952, where he studied under Franz Kline, Robert Motherwell, and Ben Shahn.
 The Kootz Gallery in New York presented Twombly’s first solo exhibition in 1951.
-At this time his work was influenced by Kline’s black-andwhite gestural expressionism, as well as by Paul Klee’s childlike imagery.
+At this time his work was influenced by Kline’s black and white gestural expressionism, as well as by Paul Klee’s childish and playful imagery.

 Twombly was invited to exhibit his work at the Venice Biennale in 1964.
 In 1968 the Milwaukee Art Center mounted the first retrospective of his work.
-Major retrospectives were organized by the Kunsthaus Zürich in 1987, Musée National d’Art Moderne in Paris in 1988, the Museum of Modern Art in New York in 1994, Pinakothek der Moderne in Munich in 2006, Tate Modern in London in 2008, and the Art Institute of Chicago in 2009.
+Major retrospectives were organized by the Kunsthaus Zürich, in 1987; the Musée National d’Art Moderne in Paris, in 1988; the Museum of Modern Art in New York, in 1994; the Pinakothek der Moderne in Munich, in 2006; the Tate Modern in London, in 2008; and the Art Institute of Chicago in 2009.
 In 1995 the Cy Twombly Gallery opened in Houston, exhibiting works made by the artist since 1954.
 Twombly died in Rome on July 5, 2011.